The following instructions are used to connect Dynatrace to your Azure environment to enable Infrastructure monitoring.

 Click Connect to add the connection information to the list of Azure connections.
 You can edit connection information at any time.

-Once you have configured Dynatrace to connect to your Azure environment, Dynatrace immedieatly starts investigating your deployed services and starts monitoring them using Azure Monitor.
+Once you have configured Dynatrace to connect to your Azure environment, Dynatrace immediately starts investigating the subscriptions and deployed services accessible for the service principal and starts monitoring them.

 Estimate Azure consumption for metric queries from Azure Monitor